Sam Smyth

-In addition to his journalism awards, Smyth was voted the "Journalists’ Journalist" in a February 1997 poll of more than 250 Irish newspaper reporters, organized by In Dublin magazine.
+In addition to his journalism awards, Smyth was voted the "Journalists’ Journalist" in a February 1997 poll of more than 250 Irish newspaper reporters, organised by In Dublin magazine.

 Personal life

 He was born in Belfast and raised as a Methodist.

 Career

-In the late 1960s Smyth was a club promoter and band manager, sometimes known as Lord Turk.
+In the late 1960s, Smyth was a club promoter and band manager, sometimes known as Lord Turk.
 He had adopted this name in his role as manager of Romano's Ballroom.

 He got into journalism through writing for the Spotlight music magazine after he moved to Dublin.
 He worked with the Sunday World in Dublin in the 1970s.

 He deputised for Vincent Browne on the current affairs show.

-In his book "Thanks a Million Big Fella", He wrote about the story he uncovered regarding multimillionaire Ben Dunne, head of Ireland's richest family, who financed an extension to the home of minister Michael Lowry in the governing Fine Gael party.
+In his book Thanks a Million Big Fella, he wrote about the story he uncovered regarding multimillionaire Ben Dunne, head of Ireland's richest family, who financed an extension to the home of minister Michael Lowry in the governing Fine Gael party.
 Thirty-six hours after the story broke, the minister resigned.
-A subsequent government investigation into the affair discovered that Dunne had also given 1.3 million pounds to former Taoiseach Charles Haughey over the years.
+A subsequent government investigation into the affair discovered that Dunne had also given IR£1.3 million (€1,650,660) to the former Taoiseach, Charles Haughey, over the years.

 He has stated that he is interested in how figures in authority use and abuse their patronage and power.
 He believes that a reporter's trustworthiness and reputation for integrity is his or her greatest asset.